-Dating back pre 1917, these vines were planted around the time of the establishment of Chateau Tanunda itself.
-They are from a time before the two world wars, before the Great Depression, and many planted as a response to worldwide demand after the Phyloxera outbreak in France.
+Dating back pre-1917, these vines were planted around the time of the establishment of Chateau Tanunda itself.
+They are from a time before the two world wars, before the Great Depression, and many planted as a response to worldwide demand after the Phylloxera outbreak in France.
 This was a pre-mechanized and pre-irrigation era where the site selection was everything.
-The vines are dry grown as bush vines with only the best soils, vine material and sites surviving the first years, and only the absolute pinnacle surviving the 100 years thereafter.
+The vines are dry-grown as bush vines with only the best soils, vine material and sites surviving the first years, and only the absolute pinnacle surviving the 100 years thereafter.

 They are survivors that produce tiny yields of high-quality fruit, grown with minimal vineyard intervention and peerless in most of the wine world.